DarkZlions/Spell-Storm-Mod/README.txt

-This is a magic based minecraft mod.
+A magic based Minecraft mod.